-These claims are, to be blunt, extraordinarily stupid.
+These claims are, to be blunt, extraordinarily stupid3.
 Simply think through the actual mechanics of the purported counterfeit shares.
 Who is selling these shares?
 It appears to be Citadel, but why are shorts buying them?
-AMC/GME/MULN shorts allegedly have created an illegal conspiracy including thousands of people — there isn't a workaround to the fake share problem?
+AMC/GME/MULN shorts allegedly have created an illegal conspiracy including thousands of people4 — there isn't a workaround to the fake share problem?

 If they're creating a parallel market centered around dark pools, why not just pick the price they want?
 If the shares are counterfeit, why is there any need to cover at all?
 Why release true fail-to-deliver and short sale volume data — or release it at all?
 Why is no one, anywhere, in the hedge fund industry trying to take the other side of the trade amid this downward manipulation — or trying to engineer the squeeze themselves?

 One of the baffling things about the persistence of meme stocks is that the underlying theories are just so dumb, so full of holes, to anyone who knows even a little better.
 (Roaring Kitty never would have bought into this nonsense.)